sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 There are a few items you need to setup before installing and using this app.

-1. You will need to use [Lightning Experience](https://trailhead.salesforce.com/en/content/learn/modules/lex_migration_introduction) because we are using Lightning Components.
+1. You will need to [Enable Lightning Experience](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions#1-enable-lightning-experience) because we are using Lightning Components.
-2. You will need to enable [My Domain](https://trailhead.salesforce.com/en/content/learn/modules/identity_login/identity_login_my_domain) because we are using Lightning Components.
+2. You will need to [Enable My Domain](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions#2-enable-my-domain) because we are using Lightning Components.
-3. You will need to disable **Clickjack protection for customer Visualforce pages** in **Setup | Session Settings** because we iframe pages used by Lightning Components.
+3. You will need to [Disable clickjack protection for Visualforce pages](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions#3-disable-clickjack-protection-for-visualforce-pages) because we iframe pages in Lightning Components.

-Please see the [instructions in the wiki](https://github.com/douglascayers/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.
+Please see the [instructions in the wiki](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.

 Packaged Release History